neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 ### Schema Migrations

 A more typical scenario for Schema Diff is when preparing for schema migrations.
 While Neon does not provide built-in schema migration tools,  you can use ORMs like [Prisma](https://www.prisma.io/) or [Drizzle](https://drizzle.team/) to handle schema migrations efficiently.
-Read more about using Neon in your development workflow in [Add Neon to your stack](/docs/getting_started/tech-stack).
+Read more about using Neon in your development workflow in [Connect Neon to your stack](/docs/getting_started/connect-neon).

 ## Step 7 - Reset your dev branch to main